kriwil/labster-wiki-dump/markdown/0088_Fermentations.md

 a few generations.

 ![Yeast growth phase in batch
-fermentation](Growth curve.png "Yeast growth phase in batch fermentation")
+fermentation](/wiki/Growth curve.png "Yeast growth phase in batch fermentation")

 The phase of microbial growth in batch fermentation is generally divided into four phase which are lag phase, log phase or exponential phase and